daormar/debasher/doc/design_doc_resident.md

   `Supervisor`; a round started while it counts closes through the loop, and a `counter` killed while it counts is relaunched and goes on with no value missing or repeated at `sink`.
+- **A clean start of a resident program.** A tool, `debasher_reset_resident`, takes away the state that every node keeps across runs, its checkpoints, input log, halted marker and output directory, setting it aside or deleting it, so that the next run starts afresh (see "`debasher_reset_resident`: a clean start").
+The real-run tests of `test/engine/debasher_resume_ref.sh` check that it refuses while the program runs, and that the run after it finds no checkpoint.
 - **A startup deadline for a node.** A node sends its first heartbeat only once it has restored its checkpoint, run `initialize_runtime()` and replayed its input log, which can take longer than